simrantinani/personal-website/content/about/_index.md

 I built this website using the static site generator Hugo, starting with the Texify3 theme for its LaTeX support, and gradually customizing the layout and styles.
 There were two reasons I wanted to build it myself.
 First, to have a single place to collect my writing, research, and ongoing projects, with the freedom to shape the layout without restrictions.

 Second, since much of my work involves security testing web applications, I wanted a small, structured way to start exploring how they work under the hood.
 A static site is the simplest kind of web application, and this felt like a good place to start.
 At some point, I’d like to add more complexity  and perhaps even test the security of what I build.
 The site (content, structure, and styling) is still a work in progress.

+All opinions expressed on this site are solely my own and do not reflect the views of my employer or any affiliated organization.